 How to solve the problem?

-If you've ever used a non-stick Teflon-coated pan, you've probably seen moist foods slip off easily.
-Teflon is a highly hydrophobic and water-repellent fluorine-containing compound: it can also be used to coat pipes, allowing for easier water flow.
+If you've ever used a Teflon-coated nonstick pan, you've probably seen moist foods slide off easily.
+Teflon is a highly hydrophobic and water-repellent fluorine-containing compound: it can also be used to coat pipes, allowing water to flow more easily.

-Yoshimitsu Ito of the Department of Chemistry and Biotechnology of the University of Tokyo and his colleagues were intrigued by this behavior.
-As a result, they began to investigate the behavior in fluorine-coated ducts at different (and nanoscale) scales.
+Yoshimitsu Ito from the Department of Chemistry and Biotechnology at the University of Tokyo and his colleagues were intrigued by this behavior.
+As a result, they began to investigate the behavior in fluorine-coated conduits at different scales (and nanoscales).

 “We wanted to know if fluorinated nanochannels are capable of selectively filtering particular chemicals, especially water and salts.
 After some advanced computer simulations we decided it was worth creating a working sample, ”says Ito.